mariolibro/ProductionLineHotmoka/README.md

 ## Results

-To better understand the results obtained, I recommend reviewing the documents located in the `/docs directory`.
+To better understand the results obtained, I recommend reviewing the documents located in the `/docs` directory.